pytorch/captum/README.md

 ```
 IG + SmoothGrad Attributions:  tensor([[-1.2138,  0.6688,  0.7747],
                                        [1.3862,  0.7529,  2.2907]])
-Approximation error:  0.07243824005126953
+Approximation Error:  0.07243824005126953

 ```

-Now, let's look into the internals of our network and understand which layers and neurons are important for the predictions.
+Let's look into the internals of our network and understand which layers and neurons are important for the predictions.
-Let's start with the neuron conductance.
+We will start with the neuron conductance.
 Neuron conductance helps us to identify input features that are important for a particular neuron in a given layer.
-In this case third neuron in the second layer.
+In this case, we choose to analyze the third neuron in the first layer.

 ```
 nc = NeuronConductance(model, model.lin2)
 attributions = nc.attribute(input, neuron_index=3, baselines=baseline)